rkv-2401/Gradient-descent/README.md

 # Gradient-descent
-Implementing Gradient Descent from scratch as practice for Machine Learning.
+Implementing Ridge and Stochastic Gradient Descent from scratch as practice for Machine Learning.